yohaku404/habbo-jp-support/README.md

 input already truncates before you can type past its limit; the messenger's input field had no such guard, so it was possible to type a message the server would silently refuse.

+The first attempt at fixing that fixed nothing.
+Watching the field for changes and reverting it once the projected message got too long sounded reasonable and compiled clean, and did precisely nothing at runtime: by the time a "something changed" event fires, the character is already sitting in the field, already rendered, already typed.
+Writing a shorter string back over it doesn't put the toothpaste back in the tube.
+The actual fix lived one layer further down than expected, on the native event that fires *before* a keystroke is accepted rather than after, the same one already quietly capping line counts elsewhere in the client.
+Once the guard moved there, blocking the character outright instead of trying to undo it, it worked exactly like the room chat limit always
+had: type up to the edge, and the wall simply isn't there to walk through.

 The beautiful consequence of all of it: a player on an *unmodified* client sees the raw payload, a little run of gibberish like `8aa7190__ajau1121`, while every modified client in the room reads it as clean 日本語.
 The Japanese is real, it survives a hostile server,